neo4j/neo4j/packaging/standalone/standalone-community/src/main/distribution/text/community/README.txt

 Make it go
 ----------

-For full instructions, see #{getting-started-server.url}
+For full instructions, see https://neo4j.com/docs/operations-manual/current/installation/

-To get started with #{product.fullname}, let's start the server and take a look at the web interface ...
+To get started with Neo4j, let's start the server and take a look at the web interface ...

 1. Open a console and navigate to the install directory.